Be the first to measure and contribute air quality data to your community

 AIR QUALITY DATA SOURCEFind out more about contributors and data sources

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Cebu City air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Cebu City is currently 1.6 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Cebu City is a city located in the central Visayas region of the Philippines.
 It is a densely populated city, with some 922 thousand people living there, giving it the title of fifth most populous city countrywide.
 It is also a significant location for the economy of the Philippines, with approximately 80% of the countries localized shipping companies being located here, and is thus a major hub for domestic trade and exportation.

 Regarding the quality of its air, Cebu City has mixed readings when it comes to air quality, with some areas being significantly more polluted, whilst others have a pristine quality of air, and thus is fairly location based when pollution levels are taken into consideration.
 In early 2021, during the month of February, PM2.5 readings of 6.1 μg/m³ down to 3.1 μg/m³ were recorded, indicating a very good quality of air at that particular time of the year.
 These readings fall within the World Health Organizations (WHO's) target goal of 10 μg/m³ or less, for the best quality of air, with the closer to 0 being of course the most optimal target to hit.

 So, whilst there are reports of Cebu City suffering from less than optimal air quality in certain areas, due to its growing population as well as further urban growth and industrialization, it stands to reason that it also has a very good quality of air, with readings that are indicative of how an island based coastal cities air quality should be.